A lover of handmade jewelry, Donna has been crafting (and wearing) unique pieces of statement jewelry since she can remember.

-Using your own handpainted beads is a quick way to make a stylish and bold statement necklace.
-Painting your own beads is easier than you think and a fun way to make a colorful necklace that expresses your own personal style.
+Using your own hand-painted beads is a quick way to make a stylish and bold statement necklace.
+Painting your own beads is easier than you think, and it's a fun way to make a colorful necklace that expresses your own personal style.

 Read through all these directions before starting this project.

 Basic Materials for Painting Beads (Wood, Plastic, or Ceramic)

 - Beads: You can use a variety of beads that graduate in size or some that are all the same size, depending on the look you want for your necklace.
 The beads need not be round—they can be square or some other shape of your choice.
 As long as you use acrylic paint, your beads can be made of wood, plastic, or ceramic.
 You can even recycle beads from old pieces of jewelry and paint over them to give them new life!

 - Acrylic paint: Acrylic paint is a good choice to paint your beads because it sticks to most surfaces and cleans up with just soap and water.
 I painted my beads in shades of purple, but you can use whatever combination of colors you want.
 This tutorial describes how to paint your beads in gradual shades of color.
 To do this, I used purple, white, a little bit of black, and a little bit of rose pink to paint my beads.

 - Cotton swabs (like Q-tips): These swabs are the perfect paint applicators for this project.
 Make sure the swabs you use are spun tightly and don't have a lot of loose fiber hanging off them.
 I liked using the swabs with the smaller heads, as they made a smaller dot on my beads.

 1. (Optional) Set up a Painting and Drying Rack for Your Beads

 I took some time to create a convenient setup to paint and dry my beads.
 I found the beads hard to hold while painting, and I didn't know the best way to let them dry without messing up my paint.